I beg to move,

 That tribute has indeed been paid.
 I also take on board the proposal that we support a UN representative or convention on the protection of journalists.
 I know that is something that is actively being pursued.

 In the coming year and beyond, we will strengthen our efforts yet further.
 My right hon.
 Friend the Member for Maldon referred to the work being done by the new Foreign Secretary, who is very focused on this issue.
 We shall continue to work through those important multilateral bodies to galvanise consensus and effect change, and we are looking actively for ways of building on their work.
 We will also use our membership of like-minded groupings, such as the Freedom Online Coalition and the Community of Democracies, to step up our efforts specifically to promote media freedom and the safety of journalists.
 We shall continue to work closely with civil society and media organisations to ensure that we use the influencing power of Government to good effect, to complement and build on their own efforts.
-However, it is also important that we ramp up the bilateral response with countries with whom we have strong connections, whether through the Department for International Development or in a range of other areas.
+However, it is also important that we ramp up the bilateral response with countries with which we have strong connections, whether through the Department for International Development or in a range of other areas.
 We will continue to work together in that regard.

 We must also recognise that we cannot do all this work alone.
 That is why, later this year, we will host in London an international conference on media freedom.
 Our aim is to bring the issue to global attention, promote the value and benefits of a free media—indeed, a free internet—to a wider audience, and mobilise an international consensus behind the protection of journalists, as the obvious guardians of those freedoms.